John McDonald (Union army general)

 John McDonald was born in Rochester, New York, on February 22, 1832.
 At the age of nine, he was orphaned.
 To support himself, McDonald worked a series of odd jobs on canals, lakes, and rivers.
-He arrived in St. Louis at the age of 15.
+He arrived in St. Louis, Missouri, at the age of 15.
 McDonald worked his way up in responsible river trade jobs.
-By the 1850's he was a passenger agent for a St. Louis steam company.
+By the 1850s, he was a passenger agent for a St. Louis steam company.
 Eventually, he started his own business, running a freight steamer that carried passengers on the Missouri River.
-At the outbreak of the Civil War, McDonald was a strong Union man.
+At the outbreak of the American Civil War, McDonald was a strong Union man.
 Appointed a Major rank, McDonald raised and outfitted the Eighth Regiment that served in battles at Fort Henry, Fort Donelson, and Shiloh.
-President Abraham Lincoln appointed him a Brigadier General.
+President Abraham Lincoln appointed him a brigadier general.
 McDonald kept the title of "General" for the rest of his life.